Business Administration - International Business and Logistics

-A completed online application, the $55.00 application fee, a minimum TOEFL score (see below), Academic transcripts (translated and official) from all colleges attended, and an Affidavit of Financial Support indicating available funds totaling $42,000.00 U.S.D. which is the approximate cost for international students to attend Cal Maritime for one academic year.
+A completed online application, the $70.00 application fee that is paid as you submit the online application, a minimum TOEFL score (see below), Academic transcripts (translated and official) from all colleges attended, and an Affidavit of Financial Support indicating available funds totaling $42,000.00 U.S.D. which is the approximate cost for international students to attend Cal Maritime for one academic year.

-The California Maritime Academy is one of six state-sponsored maritime academies and one federal maritime academy in the United States of America.
+The California State University Maritime Academy (Cal Maritime) is one of six state-sponsored maritime academies and one federal maritime academy in the United States of America.
 We are the only maritime academy located on the west coast of North America.

 The Academy is part of the 23 state university campuses in the California State University (CSU) system.
-Within this group of 23 schools, we are the only focused academy and the smallest campus with 850 students - also known as cadets.
-As a four-year college, we offer six Bachelors Degree programs which are all described via the link in the left-hand column.
+Within this group of 23 schools, we are the only focused academy and the smallest campus with nearly 1,000 students - also known as cadets.
+As a four-year college, we offer seven Bachelors Degree programs which are all described via the link in the left-hand column.

 Please note that we do not accept transfer courses from international universities, so all international students must take our full four-year program in their selected major.

-Three of our programs (International Business and Logistics, Global Studies and Maritime Affairs, and Facilities Engineering) have no restrictions for international students.
+Five of our programs (Mechanical Engineering, Facilities Engineering, Mechanical Engineering (general option), Technology, Oceanography, International Business and Logistics, & Global Studies and Maritime Affairs) have no restrictions for international students.

-The remaining three majors (Marine Transportation, Marine Engineering, and Mechanical Engineering) do have a certain restriction for international students.
-While it is possible for an international student to receive any of these three degrees, the U.S. Coast Guard license required with these programs are not available to international students.
+Two majors (Marine Transportation & Marine Engineering Technology) do have a certain restriction for international students.
+While it is possible for an international student to receive any of these two degrees, the U.S. Coast Guard license required with these programs are not available to international students.

-To be evaluated and possibly receive an offer of admission at the California Maritime Academy, international students must supply the following items:
+To be evaluated and possibly receive an offer of admission at the California State University Maritime Academy (Cal Maritime), international students must supply the following items:

-- A completed online international student admission application filled out during October or November of 2012 at http://www.csumentor.edu/admissionapp/intl_apply.asp
+A completed online international student admission application filled out during October or November of the year before entry is desired at www.calstate.edu/apply

-- The $55.00 USD application fee (payable by credit card with the online application)
+The $70.00 USD application fee (payable by credit card as you submit the online application)